pixie-io/docs.px.dev/content/en/05-reference/01-admin/04-api-keys.md

 order: 4
 ---

 API keys are used to authenticate custom applications that use the [Pixie API](/reference/api/overview) to query data from the Pixie Platform.

-An API key can be used by multiple applications.
+Pixie API keys are opaque and start with the `px-api-` prefix.
+A single API key can be used by multiple applications.

 ## Create an API Key